prisma/prisma/docs/import-and-export-data/mysql.md

 | `--user` (short: `-u`) | - | The name of the database user. |
 | `--password` (short: `-p`) | - | Trigger password prompt. |

-For example, if you want to export data from a PostgerSQL database that has the following [connection string](../core/connectors/mysql):
+For example, if you want to export data from a MySQL database that has the following [connection string](../core/connectors/mysql.md):

 ```
 mysql://opnmyfngbknppm:XXX@ec2-46-137-91-216.eu-west-1.compute.amazonaws.com:5432/d50rgmkqi2ipus